MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BidStrategy.md

 1. Select **Save**.

 > [!NOTE]
 > - Your bids will start changing automatically within two hours of turning on a bid strategy.
 However, a bid strategy needs to run for up to two weeks to build up enough data to bid optimally.
-During the initial two weeks, changing your bid strategy setting, campaign budget, or conversion settings—or adding or removing ad groups or keywords—may cause this period to take longer.
+During the initial two weeks, changing your bid strategy setting, campaign budget, or conversion settingsâ€”or adding or removing ad groups or keywordsâ€”may cause this period to take longer.
 > - At the ad group level you cannot change the bid strategy; you can either use the bid strategy that is at the campaign level or set a manual bid.

 ## Set a maximum CPC (cost per click)